 I’m surprised that Mustaine didn’t think about hiring Bob Rock as the producer for Countdown to Extinction.
 It could’ve been a case of third time being the most charming when it came to imitation being a form of rivalry.
 The singles for the album are proof that getting a vinyl player is necessary because, in general, there are tracks (namely mixes) which haven’t been uploaded on YouTube.

-Dave almost had the last laugh because When (from The World Needs A Hero) was his way of implying that Metallica became initially popular due to covering Diamond Head.
+Dave almost had the last laugh because When (from 2001’s The World Needs A Hero) was his way of implying that the bigger band became initially popular due to covering Diamond Head (while Dave was really covering himself like when Scott Ian and Charlie Benante covered themselves by having Anthrax do a cover of a song that they did in Stormtroopers of Death).
 I say almost because he looked more bad than James and Lars within the context of a 2004 Metallica documentary titled Some Kind of Monster.

 As stigmatized as Dave was, both bands have shared the stigma of having albums which would’ve been more popular had they been recorded by someone else.
 If Megadeth’s Risk was the same but was by R.E.M.
 If Metallica’s St. Anger was recorded by Limp Bizkit then it would’ve been hailed as a return to their gritty roots.
 I’ll say that Metallica still have it worse in that regard because Load and Reload would’ve been taken more seriously if they were recorded by Nickelback (whose first album was also released in 1996 like Load was).
 With the exception of …and Justice for All, James has never been as good of a lyricist as Dave.

 On a scale of one to ten, I would say that James is mostly a 7 (the above album being an 8) whereas Dave is a 9.
 I find this to be quite a surprise given that Dave, during his heyday, was a lot more hedonistic than James.
 Then again, creativity often comes from inebriation and intoxication in general.
 In a weird way, I think that Metallica would’ve been the world’s greatest metal band if they still had Dave.
 Different people affect how time progresses.
 Lives can sometimes be saved from procrastination such as hedonism or even delays caused by creative differences and rehab.

 What I mean is that maybe there would’ve been delays that prevented Metallica from working with the bus driver who ended up being so drunk that he fell asleep at the wheel and caused the death of Cliff in the process.
-Kirk Hammett, James and Cliff were talking about kicking Lars out of Metallica after the Puppets tour.
+Kirk Hammett, James and Cliff were talking about kicking Lars out of Metallica after the Damage, Inc. tour.
 What they should’ve done is leave in 1985 (since Lars owned the name) so that they could start from scratch.
 It would’ve been like Velvet Revolver forming after Guns ‘n’ Roses.

+As for what the name would’ve been, it would be Metallic.
+The joke being that the missing A signifies that Lars is an amateur.
 In the above photo, Megadeth supported King Diamond in a San Francisco club called The Stone.
 The photo features Timi Hansen and Ole Bang (the manager of King Diamond).
 The photo was taken on August 12 in 1986.
 The fact that Cliff was okay with socializing with Dave even at that point in time meant that, if Kirk hadn’t won the fatal card game, we would’ve seen Dave reunite with the band.